cyril-john/LatexCodes/README.md

 How to use -
-1. Copy text from .tex file and paste in @overleaf.com
+1. Copy text from .tex file and paste in [a link](https://https://www.overleaf.com/)